Pupillary light reflex: Neural pathway anatomy

 The pupillary light reflex neural pathway on each side has an afferent limb and two efferent limbs.
 The afferent limb has nerve fibers running within the optic nerve (CN II).
-Each efferent limb has nerve fibers running along the oculomotor nerve (CN III).
+Each efferent limb has parasympathetic nerve fibers traveling along the periphery of the oculomotor nerve (CN III).
 The afferent limb carries sensory input.
 Anatomically, the afferent limb consists of the retina, the optic nerve, and the pretectal nucleus in the midbrain, at level of superior colliculus.
 Ganglion cells of the retina project fibers through the optic nerve to the ipsilateral pretectal nucleus.
-The efferent limb is the pupillary motor output from the pretectal nucleus to the ciliary sphincter muscle of the iris.
-The pretectal nucleus projects crossed and uncrossed fibers to the ipsilateral and contralateral Edinger-Westphal nuclei, which are also located in the midbrain.
+The efferent limb is the pupillary motor output from the pretectal nucleus to the pupillary sphincter of the iris.
+The pretectal nucleus projects nerve fibers to the ipsilateral and contralateral Edinger-Westphal nuclei, which are also located in the midbrain.
 Each Edinger-Westphal nucleus gives rise to preganglionic parasympathetic fibers which exit with CN III and synapse with postganglionic parasympathetic neurons in the ciliary ganglion.
-Postganglionic nerve fibers leave the ciliary ganglion to innervate the ciliary sphincter.
+Postganglionic nerve fibers leave the ciliary ganglion to innervate the pupillary sphincter.
 Each afferent limb has two efferent limbs, one ipsilateral and one contralateral.
 The ipsilateral efferent limb transmits nerve signals for direct light reflex of the ipsilateral pupil.
 The contralateral efferent limb causes consensual light reflex of the contralateral pupil.

+Sympathetic nervous system plays a role in dilating the pupils in low light conditions.